pepopowitz/getting-unstuck/slides/src/05-escape.md

 Notes:

+a.
 This can help you challenge assumptions, like talking to the duck.

+b.
+When you rebuuild your mental model of the problem, you might get those symbols/abstractions right that you were getting wrong beefore.

 ---